 In the beginning we lived as thieves, stealing fur and fang of beasts for survival.
 Then came the Builder who brought us the Hammer.
 And with it we forged a new way of life.
 To reject the Hammer is to denounce the Builder.

-Arc Symbol / Sigil Spam: The Hammer.
+Arc Symbol/Sigil Spam: The Hammer.
 They see it as a holy gift of the Builder to humanity - the gift for reshaping nature, for creating new skills, crafts and works to advance humanity, and for the purposes of defence and war (as a warhammer, including those wielded by Hammerite guards, soldiers and knights).
-Holy water also appears as an occassional secondary symbol, but is usually not displayed as a part of their iconography.
+Holy water also appears as an occasional secondary symbol, but is usually not displayed as a part of their iconography.

-Corrupt Church / Saintly Church: Given the Grey and Grey Morality of the setting, both flavours crop up.
+Corrupt Church/Saintly Church: Given the Grey and Grey Morality of the setting, both flavours crop up, just like a lot of churches in reality.
 On one side, the Hammerites are often overly self-righteous, protectionist, moralistically condescending towards the secular world and often intolerant, with heathen-smiting, persecution and imprisonment of troublemakers common.
-On the plus side, they are advocates of advancing human knowledge, industry and reasonable technological progress, they vow to guard the City and ensure its survival and the well-being of nobles and commoners alike, they do not scoff at nature despite their hatred of the Pagans and praise for human industry, and many of the individual Hammerites are thoroughly good and self-sacrificing people.
+On other plus side, they are advocates of advancing human knowledge, industry and reasonable technological progress, they vow to guard the City and ensure its survival and the well-being of nobles and commoners alike, they do not scoff at nature despite their hatred of the Pagans and praise for human industry, and many of the individual Hammerites are thoroughly good, kindly and self-sacrificing people.

 Crystal Dragon Jesus: The Builder, the one god.
 A combination of the Abrahamic God and of the Greek mythical figure of Prometheus.
-The Promethean part of The Builder's characterization comes from the notion that he gave the hammer (and other tools) to humanity so it could rise from savagery and shape the surrounding world according to its needs.
-(A lot like what Prometheus did with the gift of fire to humanity.)
+The Promethean part of The Builder's characterization comes from the notion that he gave the hammer (and other tools) to humanity so it could rise from savagery and shape the surrounding world according to its needs, much like Prometheus and his gift of fire.
 The Hammerites don't seem to have an equivalent of a Jesus figure, but some of their past saints - like Saint Edgar and "The Smith-in-Exile" - are highly revered.

-Hurricane of Puns: Many of their hammer-themed or industry-themed battle cries, heard while they are attacking an opponent or tresspasser, to the point of becoming amusing catchphrases.
+Hurricane of Puns: Many of their hammer-themed or industry-themed battle cries, heard while they are attacking an opponent or trespasser, to the point of becoming amusing catchphrases.

 Knight Templar: They are actually not much into holy wars and offensive crusading, but they are definitely determined to sacrifice their lives in the defence of their faith and the ideals it stands for.